Jason W. Solomon

 Professor Solomon is a music theorist, composer, and classical guitarist.
-His research interests include spatialization, popular music, music perception, and neo-Riemannian theory.
-He has presented papers at a number of conferences, including the International Conference on Music and Shape, the International Conference on Music Perception and Cognition, The College Music Society National Conference, and Music Theory Southeast.
-Articles of his appear in Soundboard and Guitar Review.
-He is currently working on several different articles and presentations and is in the early stages of authoring a textbook that will offer a streamlined approach to the instruction of music theory.
+His research interests include spatialization, music perception, popular music, and music theory pedagogy.
+He has presented papers at a number of conferences, including the International Conference on Music and Shape, the International Conference on Music Perception and Cognition, the College Music Society National Conference, the Rocky Mountain Society for Music Theory, and Music Theory Southeast.
+Articles of his appear in Soundboard and Guitar Review, and he is currently working on several different articles and conference presentations.
+Professor Solomon is writing a textbook that offers a condensed and streamlined approach to music theory; the book will be published by Routledge (an imprint of Taylor & Francis) and is expected in 2018.
 Professor Solomon composes both acoustic and electronic music, and he has arranged music for small ensembles as well as full orchestra.
 He is a founding member of the Georgia Guitar Quartet—an ensemble that has released five CDs, performs and conducts master classes across the nation, and has won numerous awards.

 “Perceiving Spatial Gestures,” in Proceedings of the 11th International Conference on Music Perception and Cognition, ed.
 S.M.
 Demorest, S.J.
 Morrison, and P.S.
 Campbell (2010): CD-ROM, 284–89.

 “Found in Translation: De-sublimation and Spatialization in Guitar Transcriptions,” Soundboard 33.3–4 (2007): 16–24.

 “What Every Guitarist Should Know: A Guide to the Prevention and Rehabilitation of Focal Hand Dystonia,” Guitar Review 133 (2007): 2–9.